 We expect to continue to incur significant operating losses in the foreseeable future to support our planned continued development of one or more of our product candidates.
-Our existing cash as of June 30, 2023 and the proceeds of \$45.9 million from the issuance of our Series A-1 redeemable convertible preferred stock in July 2023 will not be sufficient to fund our operations for at least one year from the issuance date of our financial statements.
+Our existing cash as of June 30, 2023 and the proceeds of \$45.9 million and \$86.0 million from the issuances of our Series A-1 redeemable convertible preferred stock in July 2023 and October 2023, respectively, will not be sufficient to fund our operations for at least one year from the issuance date of our financial statements.
 These factors individually and collectively raise substantial doubt about our ability to continue as a going concern.
 Our financial statements do not include any adjustments or classifications that may result from our possible inability to continue as a going concern.
-However, based on our current operating plans, we estimate that our existing cash and cash equivalents, together with the net proceeds from this offering, will be sufficient to meet our working capital and capital expenditure needs for at least the next months.
+However, based on our current operating plans, we estimate that our existing cash and cash equivalents, together with the net proceeds from this offering, will be sufficient to meet our working capital and capital expenditure needs through 2025.
 We have based this estimate on our current assumptions, which may prove to be wrong, and we may exhaust our available capital resources sooner than we expect.